hiblaphp/promise/README.md

         return $deferred->promise();
     })
     ->then(function ($result) {
-        // Correctly waited for the ReactPHP promise to settle echo "Got: $result\n"; // Got: hello from react });
+        echo "Got: $result\n"; // Got: hello from react });
 ```

-The library calls `then()` on the returned object with its own internal
-`resolve` and `reject` callbacks.
-If the thenable's `then()` throws
-synchronously, the chain transitions to rejected with the thrown exception.

 > **Note:** Thenable detection only applies to plain objects with a `then`
 > method.
 Arrays and primitives are never treated as thenables regardless